BeccaHyland/mentor_match_api/README.md

 #### BODY:
   * JSON
-  * A sucessful post returns `status: 201` and returns the `new student mentor relationship`
+  * A sucessful post returns `status: 201` and returns the new student mentor relationship.
   * The minimum required fields to create a student are: student_id and mentor_id where the a student and mentor must exist.
   `{
   "student_id": "student_id as an integer",